-You may be eligible for a VA-backed purchase loan if you meet all of the requirements listed below.
+You may be eligible for a VA-backed purchase loan if you meet all of these requirements.

 All of these must be true:

-- Qualify for a VA-backed home loan Certificate of Eligibility (COE), and
+- You qualify for a VA-backed home loan Certificate of Eligibility (COE), and

-- Meet our—and your lender’s—standards for credit, income, and any other requirements, and
+- You meet our—and your lender’s—standards for credit, income, and any other requirements, and

-- Will live in the home you’re buying with the loan
+- You will live in the home you’re buying with the loan

 Why might I want a VA-backed purchase loan?